-Built in 1970, by Bludworth Shipyard of Corpus Christi, Texas (hull #71) as the Mister Richard for Jackson Marine Corporation of Houston, Texas.
+Built in 1970, by Bludworth Shipyard of Corpus Christi, Texas (hull #71) as the Mister Richard for the Jackson Marine Corporation of Houston, Texas.

-Jackson Marine was owned by the Halliburton Corporation, which acquired Jackson Marine in 1968.
-They owned a total of ninety boats mostly offshore tugs, a few supply boats and some chemical transport and some well stimulation boats.
+The Jackson Marine Corporation was owned by the Halliburton Corporation of Houston, Texas.
+The company owned a total of ninety vessels.
+Consisting mainly of offshore tugs, and supply vessels.
+With some chemical transport and well stimulation vessels.

 The Jackson Marine Corporation later merged with the Zapata Gulf Marine Company of Houston, Texas and the Gulf Fleet Marine Company of Houston, Texas.
 The company became the largest shipping company in the world with a total of four hundred fifteen vessels.

 In the fall of 1986, Seahorse Marine Incorporated of Lockport, Louisiana merged into the Zapata Gulf Marine Company adding an additional ninety vessels to the fleet.

 The Seahorse Marine Company had been founded by the Arthur Levey family as Arthur Levey Boat Company after World War II.
 The company was later acquired by Petrolane Natural Gas of Belding, Mississippi.
 Where the company was renamed Seahorse Marine.
 In 1985, Petrolane was acquired by the Texas Eastern Company of Houston, Texas.
 Which was a larger natural gas company.
 However in the fall of 1986, the Texas Eastern Company traded the company to the Zapata Gulf Marine Company for an exchange of stock.

 In 1988, the tug was acquired by the Hale Container Transport Lines of Baltimore, Maryland.
 Where she was renamed as the Ashley Hale.
 In 1992, the Hale Container Transport Lines were dissolved, and the company's assets were sold.